Submitted by ronja on Thu, 06/02/2022 - 00:24

 What Is Change Management?

-Change management is about getting people prepared for a change that is to come.
+Change management involves preparing people for an upcoming change.
 It’s not about technology choices or training.
-It’s about all the people who will be involved in the change, such as the members, the staff, and the senior management.
+It involves all the people who will be part of the change, including the members, the staff, and the senior management.

 The change management process in a nutshell: Think about how and what your members want, and how members want to interact.
 Ask your members!
 They will tell you.
 Give them the information they need when they want to receive it in the method they want.